amnaahmed567/bb84-hybrid-encryption/README.md

 # 🔐 BB84 Hybrid Quantum-Classical Encryption System
 Developed in association with **[NeureonMindFlux Research Lab](https://github.com/Neureonmindflux-Research-Lab)**

-This project implements a complete quantum-classical encryption framework based on the BB84 protocol for secure key distribution, combined with AES-256 symmetric encryption, HMAC validation, and optional post-quantum authentication using Dilithium2.
+This project implements a complete quantum-classical encryption framework based on the BB84 protocol for secure key distribution, combined with AES-256-GCM (AEAD) symmetric encryption and optional post-quantum authentication using Dilithium2.

 ---